On the convergence of arithmetic orbifolds: Introduction

 \subsubsection{Questions on the convergence of arithmetic orbifolds}

 For this section we fix the Lie group $G_\infty$.
-An important class of lattices in $G_\infty$ are the so-called arithmetic subgroups; this work is mainly concerned with them and their convergence properties, and especially with the following question:
+Recall that a lattice in $G_\infty$ is a discrete subgroup such that the quotient $\Gamma \bs G_\infty$ carries a finite, $G_\infty$-invariant Borel measure.
+An important class of lattices in $G_\infty$ are the so-called arithmetic subgroups, which are `integral points' of $\QQ$-groups whose real points are isomorphic to $G_\infty$ up to a compact factor (see \cite[Section 10.3]{MR} for a short introduction to arithmetic groups).
+This work is mainly concerned with them and their convergence properties, and especially with the following question:

 \begin{queststar} Let $\Gamma_n$ be a sequence\footnote{In this paper such sequences will always satisfy the following nontriviality assumption: for distinct $n,n'$ the subgroups $\Gamma_n,\Gamma_n'$ are not conjugated in $G_\infty$.} of maximal arithmetic irreducible lattices in $G_\infty$; are the orbifolds $\Gamma_n\bs X$ Benjamini--Schramm convergent to $X$? \end{queststar}